stiles/la-crime/README.md

-# la-crime
+# LA crime database
-An automated system for fetching, processing and analyzing individual daily crime incidents in the city of Los Angeles and storing them in a historical database.
+A system for fetching, processing and analyzing individual daily crime incidents in the city of Los Angeles and storing them in a historical database.

 ## Sources